SoftwareDefinedBuildings/XBOSDocs/README.md

 BOSSWAVE uses a fork of the Ethereum blockchain as decentralized storage for all identities and permissions.

 There are several components of BOSSWAVE relevant to XBOS:
 - **Designated routers**: these are public servers that route data to one or more namespaces.
-A namespace is TODO!
+A namespace is a collection of URIs that all start with the same public key.
 - **Agents**: these are local, persistent processes (usually one per server) that maintain a local copy of the blockchain and act as a local gateway for accessing the BOSSWAVE message bus

 Source code: